Jeromejosephh/Jeromejosephh/README.md

 # Hi, I'm Jerome Joseph 👋
-Software Engineering Student | Full-Stack Developer | Builder of Practical, Well-Engineered Software
+Software Engineering Student | Junior Full-Stack Engineer | Builder of Production-Ready Systems

-I am a Software Engineering student at AUT who enjoys building reliable, efficient and user focused applications.
-I like solving real problems with clean architecture, predictable systems and a focus on long term maintainability.
-I am currently building production grade web apps, improving my full stack engineering skills and preparing for internships where I can contribute meaningfully to a team.
+I’m a Software Engineering student at AUT (graduating 2026) focused on building production-grade web applications with clean architecture, predictable behavior, and long-term maintainability.

+I enjoy working on problems where correctness, security, and user experience matter - especially in systems that ship to real users.
+I’m actively preparing for junior software engineering roles where I can contribute meaningful code, learn from experienced engineers, and grow quickly.

 ---

-## About Me
+## What I Care About
-- Bachelor of Software Engineering (Honours) at AUT, graduating 2026
-- Interested in web engineering, cloud deployment, microservices and scalable system design
-- Strong foundation in OOP, TDD, database design, microservice patterns and documentation
-- Open to internships, junior roles and collaborative projects
+- Writing maintainable backend and full-stack code

+- Designing systems that behave correctly under edge cases

+- Shipping features safely using modern tooling and CI/CD

+- Clear documentation and predictable data flows

 ---